 ECN has also adopted the London Diocese Safeguarding Policy for safeguarding vulnerable adults.
 It is the Christian duty of everyone to recognise and support those who are identified as being vulnerable.
 When supporting a vulnerable person we must do so with compassion and in a way that maintains dignity.

-The London Diocese Safeguarding Policy can be found here.
-Our safer recruitment process, reporting a concern form, procedures for children's Sunday groups and useful contacts sheet can be downloaded here.
+Our Safeguarding Policy, encompassing the Diocesan Policy and our safer recruitment process, reporting a concern form, procedures for children's Sunday groups and useful contacts sheet can be downloaded here.

 If you have any questions or concerns regarding safeguarding at Emmanuel, or wish to report an issue (current or historic), please contact our Parish Safeguarding Officer by emailing firstname.lastname@example.org